Ben Affleck Seen Having Dinner With Playboy Model After Rumored Split With Lindsay Shookus, ‘Page Six’ Reports

 TMZ added more specifics on the rumored Ben Affleck and Lindsay Shookus split, writing that the couple was last seen together in public on July 22.
 The publication also noted that a moving van was spotted outside Affleck’s Pacific Palisades mansion on August 9.
 It was unclear, though, if there was someone who was moving in or moving out of the home at that time.

-Per the Daily Mail, Shauna Sexton is a 22-year-old native of Virginia Beach, Virginia who made multiple appearances on Playboy after she was named Miss May 2018.
+Per the Daily Mail, Shauna Sexton is a 22-year-old native of Virginia Beach, Virginia, who made multiple appearances on Playboy after she was named Miss May 2018.
 When interviewed as the publication’s Playmate of the Month, Sexton described herself as a full-time veterinary technician who started in her field when she was only 16.
 She also said that she was “very much single” at the time of the interview, and looking for a potential partner who’s “able to compromise but doesn’t sell himself short.”

 As of this writing, neither Ben Affleck nor Lindsay Shookus has provided any updates on the status of their relationship.
 Affleck and Jennifer Garner, who were married in 2005, separated in 2015 and filed for divorce two years later, though the now-estranged couple has yet to finalize their divorce, according to the Daily Mail.